alanwsmith/treehouse-python--work-log-with-database/README.md

 ----

 There are a couple PEP8 violations of line length.
 These are based on the way the test suite looks for returned values.
+Probably fixable, but the higher priority is making progress in the course.